 If you are sick of shoveling and shivering, go South.
 South Carolina has an annual average temperature of 74°F, and it’s sunny about 215 days a year.

 If you like strolling the shore, the golf course, or a park in shorts and sandals, this is the place to be.
-Summers are hot, although not quite as tropical as the Caribbean or Hawaii.
+Summers are hot, although not quite as tropical like the Caribbean or Hawaii.
 You can usually enjoy the sunshine and relatively balmy climes for much of the year and partake in many outdoor activities like fishing, swimming, and bicycling.

-South Carolina has suffered the impact from some storms as of late, but many of its new buildings are constructed with special protections against hurricane force winds.
+South Carolina has suffered the impact from some storms as of late, but many of its new buildings are constructed with special protections against hurricane-force winds.

 4. Great Place To Retire

 Many older couples choose to live out their golden years in South Carolina.
 The favorable tax rates make it especially appealing for people on a fixed income.

 There are many pleasant retirement communities which assure seniors that they will make new friends and enjoy lots of activities.
 For more independent living, there are many condominiums where you can get all the amenities without having to worry about doing all the landscaping and upkeep yourself.